Hot Cross Buns

 Cover the rolls and let them rise until they’ve doubled in size.

-How to Bake Hot Cross Buns
+Bake the Hot Cross Buns

 Once they’ve puffed up, you can use a knife to create a cross pattern on the top of each.
 This is optional.